anshul031999/first-contributions/README.md

 # First Contributions

 It's hard.
 It's always hard the first time you do something.
 Especially when you are collaborating, making mistakes isn't a comfortable thing.
-We wanted to simplify the way new open-source contributors learn & contribute for the first time.
+We want to simplify the way new open-source contributors learning & contributing for the first time.

 Reading articles & watching tutorials can help, but what's better than actually doing the stuff in a practice environment?
 This project aims at providing guidance & simplifying the way beginners make their first contribution.
 If you are looking to make your first contribution, follow the steps below.